Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/09/getting-a-404-response-when-using-chunked-encoding.md

 A quick look at the documentation revealed that:

-> “UrlScan v3.1 failures result in 404 errors and not 500 errors.
-Searching for 404 errors in your W3SVC log will include failures due to UrlScan blocking.”
+> UrlScan v3.1 failures result in 404 errors and not 500 errors.
+Searching for 404 errors in your W3SVC log will include failures due to UrlScan blocking.

 And a check on the server confirmed that the extension was indeed installed (you can find it in a directory along the lines of… `C:\Windows\System32\inetsrv\URLScan`